For Hospitals, the Road to “Net Zero” Begins with Reprocessing “Single-Use” Devices

 These benefits have led the most prestigious hospitals in the world to embrace reprocessing to provide better care through smarter use of resources.

-Today, over 10,500 hospitals and surgical worldwide centers (including the Mayo Clinic, Cleveland Clinic, all US News & World Report “top hospitals,” and most German teaching hospitals) are reducing costs, waste, and greenhouse gas emissions, while strengthening the healthcare supply chain – by working with AMDR-member regulated, commercial reprocessing companies.
+Today, nearly 12,000 hospitals and surgical centers worldwide (including the Mayo Clinic, Cleveland Clinic, all US News & World Report “top hospitals,” and most German teaching hospitals) are reducing costs, waste, and greenhouse gas emissions, while strengthening the healthcare supply chain – by working with AMDR-member regulated, commercial reprocessing companies.

 0